When will the July 2021 Washington D.C. Bar Exam results be released?

 - July 2017: Thursday, October 25 (72% pass rate, 800/1112 takers)

-Note that the February rates have consistently been lower, even as the amount of bar exam takers has increased, as you can see below.
+The February pass rates have consistently been lower, even as the amount of bar exam takers has increased.
+We include the breakdown below:

 - February 2019: Monday, May 20 (49% pass rate) (385/785 takers)